GDG-Ukraine/devfest-ukraine-14/README.md

 * Design and markup: [Oleh Zasadnyy](https://github.com/ozasadnyy)
 * Idea and Jekyll integration: [Vitaliy Zasadnyy](https://github.com/zasadnyy)

-### Licence
+### License
 Project is published under the [MIT licence](https://github.com/gdg-x/zeppelin/blob/master/LICENSE.txt).
-Feel free to clone and modify repo as you want, but don'y forget to add reference to authors :)
+Feel free to clone and modify repo as you want, but don't forget to add reference to authors :)